tsarikovskiy/Unity3D-DynamicallyLoadingAnimation/README.md

  Unity3D example project

 ## This example will help you with optimization memory usage in Unity3D engine.
-It load and unload sprites from memeory with animation clips at runtime, that very helpful!
+AnimationLoadManager script load and unload sprites from memeory with animation clips at runtime, that very helpful!

-There's two simple methods:
+There's two simple public methods:

 - for loading animation:
 ``` csharp